gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   all external targets and for all scenarios that may exhibit ABE problems.

-  The elaboration order is obtained by honoring all |with| clauses, purity and preelaborability of units, presence of elaboration control pragmas, and all invocations in elaboration code.
+  The elaboration order is obtained by honoring all |with| clauses, purity and preelaborability of units, presence of elaboration-control pragmas, and all invocations in elaboration code.
 An order obtained using the static model is guaranteed to be ABE problem-free, excluding dispatching calls and access-to-subprogram types.